-work through the “how” with several examples formulate conditions for trivially solvable problems; formulate answers for these trivial cases; determine how to generate new problems for non-trivial problems, possibly using auxiliary functions; determine how to combine the solutions of the generate problems into a solution for the given problem
+work through the “how” with several examples formulate conditions for trivially solvable problems; formulate answers for these trivial cases; determine how to generate new problems for non-trivial problems, possibly using auxiliary functions; determine how to combine the solutions of the generated problems into a solution for the given problem

 (1) a size argument for each recursive call or (2) examples of exceptions to termination investigate whether the problem data for each recursive data is smaller than the given data; find examples that cause the function to loop

 Exercise 410.
 When you worked on exercise 404 or exercise 402, you may have produced looping solutions.
 Similarly, exercise 409 actually reveals how brittle the termination argument is for quick-sort.
 In all cases, the argument relies on the idea that smaller-items and larger-items produce lists that are maximally as long as the given list, and our understanding that neither includes the given pivot in the result.

-special computes the length of its input, special negates each number on the given list of strings, and special uppercases the given list of strings.
+special computes the length of its input, special negates each number on the given list of numbers, and special uppercases the given list of strings.

 Now you may wonder whether there is a real difference between structural recursive design and the one for generative recursion.
 Our answer is “it depends.”
 Of course, we could say that all functions using structural recursion are just special cases of generative recursion.
 This “everything is equal” attitude, however, is of no help if we wish to understand the process of designing functions.
 It confuses two kinds of design that require different forms of knowledge and that have different consequences.
 One relies on a systematic data analysis and not much more; the other requires a deep, often mathematical, insight into the problem-solving process itself.
 One leads programmers to naturally terminating functions; the other requires a termination argument.
 Conflating these two approaches is simply unhelpful.